 Completion of the wind farm is scheduled for the end of 2017.
-The project will generate indirect jobs during the construction phase, and approximately 60 operations and maintenance jobs upon commencing operations.
+The project will generate indirect jobs during the construction phase as well as approximately 60 operations and maintenance jobs upon commencing operations.

 Location of SSE’s new wind farm

-The Glenmoriston Estate location was chosen for the wind farm by performing surveys using meteorological masts, which gathered wind data from the Bhlaraidh site since 2009.
+The Glenmoriston Estate location was chosen for the wind farm following surveys performed using meteorological masts, which gathered wind data from the Bhlaraidh site since 2009.

 Bhlaraidh wind farm make-up

-The project site is spread over 3,254ha, whereas the actual area required for the turbines and associated infrastructure will be 26.1ha.
+The project site is spread over 3,254ha, whilee the actual area required for the turbines and associated infrastructure will be 26.1ha.

 The wind farm will be equipped with 32 wind turbines with a maximum tip height of up to 135m and approximately 1,800m² of hardstanding area.
-Two permanent meteorological masts, underground cabling, site substation, and control buildings with parking and welfare facilities will also be part of the project.
+Two permanent meteorological masts, underground cabling, a site substation and control buildings with parking and welfare facilities will also be part of the project.

 The wind farm will be connected to the national grid through an on-site substation by means of underground cables.